Emergent Isotropic-Nematic Transition in 3D Semiflexible Active Polymers

-A paradigmatic manifestation of activity in filament collectives is the active nematics~\cite{marchetti_hydrodynamics_2013,Doostmohammadi}.
-It is known that stiff active filaments form a microscopically driven liquid crystal, where activity fuels the continual creation and annihilation of topological defects~\cite{Wensink2012,Sanchez2012,Joshi2019}.
-Unlike passive nematics, where orientational order is stabilized by free-volume effects and translational entropy gain~\cite{Onsager_49,Rods_IN}, high activity levels destabilize long-range alignment giving rise to chaotic spatiotemporal dynamics often referred to as “active turbulence” \cite{Wensink2012,thampi2016active,alert2022active,Giomi2011}.
-While steady states of rigid active filaments are extensively studied~\cite{Wensink2012,Ginelli2010,Bott2018,dry_active,active_rods,Mandal2020}, the influence of flexibility, especially in three dimensions (3D), remains largely unexplored.
-Existing 3D studies address only the two extremes of fully flexible~\cite{ubertini2024universal,breoni2025giant} or rigid active filaments~\cite{Bott2018,Mandal2020}, leaving open how activity and flexibility together govern collective behavior and orientational order.
-Even in two dimensions, studies have mainly examined fixed-density semiflexible polymers under varying activity~\cite{Prathyusha2018,Duman2018,Joshi2019}, leaving the effect of activity on the density-driven isotropic–nematic (I–N) transition unresolved.
-Here, we address this gap by investigating the I–N transition of 3D active polar polymers across a range of flexibilities.
+A paradigmatic manifestation of activity in filament collectives is active nematics~\cite{marchetti_hydrodynamics_2013,Doostmohammadi}.
+It is known that stiff active filaments form a microscopically driven liquid crystal, where activity fuels the continual creation and annihilation of topological defects~\cite{marchetti_hydrodynamics_2013,Doostmohammadi,Wensink2012,Sanchez2012,Joshi2019,dry_active}.
+Unlike passive nematics, where orientational order is stabilized by free-volume effects and translational entropy gain~\cite{Onsager_49,Rods_IN}, high activity levels destabilize long-range alignment giving rise to chaotic spatiotemporal dynamics \cite{Wensink2012,thampi2016active,alert2022active,Giomi2011}.
+While steady states of rigid active filaments are extensively studied~\cite{Wensink2012,Ginelli2010,IN_rods,dry_active,active_rods,Mandal2020,liu2025collective}, the influence of semiflexibility, especially in three dimensions (3D), remains largely unexplored.
+Existing 3D studies focus solely on the fully flexible limit~\cite{ubertini2024universal,breoni2025giant,liu2025collective,active_polymer_melt_25}, leaving open how activity and finite flexibility degree together shape collective behavior and orientational order.
+Even in two dimensions, studies have mainly examined fixed-density semiflexible polymers under varying activity~\cite{Prathyusha2018,Duman2018,Joshi2019}, leaving the effect of activity on the density-driven isotropic–nematic (I--N) transition unresolved.
+Here, we address this gap by investigating the I--N transition of 3D active polar polymers across a range of flexibility degrees.